BrainCircuitsBehaviorLab/village/_sources/system_operation/detection.md.txt

 ```

 The system classifies the occupancy of each area based on three key parameters:
-*   **`threshold`:** The numerical value that determines whether a pixel is classified as white or black.
-This parameter is adjusted independently for each area.
-It should be tuned so that when the area is completely empty, the detected pixel count is zero, and when an animal is present, it captures the maximum possible number of pixels.
+*   **`threshold` (`thr_day` / `thr_night`):** The numerical value that determines whether a pixel is classified as white or black.
+This parameter is adjusted independently for each area, and for the corridor, independently for day and night: each corridor area exposes two controls, `thr_day` and `thr_night`, so lighting changes between day and night don't require re-calibrating on the fly.
+The one that is not currently effective is shown greyed out; which one is effective follows the `Corridor Cycle` control (`SETTINGS` -> `CORRIDOR SETTINGS` -> `DAYTIME`/`NIGHTTIME` for `AUTO` mode — see the [GUI][GUI] section).
+Operant box areas only have a single `threshold`, since the box has no automated day/night lighting cycle and lighting stays the same throughout the task.
+Whichever threshold is active, it should be tuned so that when the area is completely empty, the detected pixel count is zero, and when an animal is present, it captures the maximum possible number of pixels.
 *   **`empty_limit`:** The maximum number of detected pixels allowed before an area is flagged as occupied.
 *   **`subject_limit`:** The maximum pixel threshold for a single animal.
 Exceeding this limit flags the area as potentially containing multiple subjects.

-To calibrate the binarization `threshold`, allow an animal into the corridor and enable the `VIEW_DETECTION` overlay.
-This visual feedback highlights the binarized pixels in real time, letting you tune parameters accurately:
+To calibrate the binarization threshold, allow an animal into the corridor and enable the `VIEW_DETECTION` overlay.
+This visual feedback highlights the binarized pixels in real time, letting you tune parameters accurately; remember to calibrate `thr_day` under daytime lighting and `thr_night` under nighttime/IR lighting, since they are independent values:

 ![Detection](/_static/detection.png)